 QUESTIONNAIRE ON VTS MANAGEMENT: Competencies and tasks descriptions

-OBJECTIVE: The objective of this questionnaire is to map VTS Management tasks and competencies as performed – in the different Member States.
-Hopefully resulting in a complete and shared list of competences and tasks.
+OBJECTIVE: The objective of this questionnaire is to map VTS Management tasks and competencies as performed in the different Member States resulting in a list of competencies and tasks.

 This questionnaire identifies the different management tasks which may be carried out at any management level (operational, tactical or strategic).
 Some of these task may be carried out by a VTSO who is off-duty, or during the VTSO’s watch at hours of low activity.

 Some tasks may be allocated to “supervisors” “teamleaders” etc. (managers at a tactical level) - or even to a “manager”, “head of VTS” etc (managers on a strategic level).
-As soon as someone carries out one of these tasks it should be investigated through this Guideline whether training is needed for this task.

 AIM: The final aim of the questionnaire is to define, for each task, the pertinent training need;